Medical Visa for China: What Patients Need to Know Before Traveling

 • do I need an invitation letter?

-• how long do I need to stay?
+• how long do I realistically need to stay?

-• do I need extra time in case tests or recovery take longer?
+• do I need extra time if tests, surgery, or recovery take longer?

 • inpatient time becomes longer than expected